 This one is simple.
-Clear spirits contain less toxins from the fermentation process called congeners.
-These toxins are the by products and contribute to hangovers.
+Clear spirits contain fewer toxins from the fermentation process called congeners.
+These toxins are the by-products and contribute to hangovers.

 If you're feeling a little sluggish in the am, try replenishing with electrolytes.
 Your body loses a ton of these while consuming alcohol.
 Banana's, yogurt or kale are high in potassium and calcium and will help aid any hangover.
 Avoid sports drinks, these often promise health and hydration but contain high amounts of sugar.
 A multivitamin before and after can also make a big difference in how your body is able to process alcohol.

 Saved the most obvious for last.
-Hydrating pre-holiday and after are a must!
+Hydrating pre-holiday and after is a must!
 This helps your kidneys and your liver to lower your blood alcohol level while you're drinking and will rid your body of toxins after.
-We recommend half your Pressa Bottle water between drinks, sparkling water counts to!
+We recommend half your Pressa Bottle water between drinks, sparkling water counts too!

 Do you have any tricks or tips for keeping your alcohol consumption in check over the holidays?
 Please share below and drink responsibly this holiday.